It is from the invention of the light bulb that we no longer depend on the natural light of the sun for our main activities.

 So many variables

-Since sleep is influenced by many factors, it is often difficult to make sure that it is just the effect of time spent in front of a display.
+Since sleep is influenced by many factors, it is often difficult to ensure that it is only the effect of time spent in front of a display.

-A two-way relationship between technology and sleep is also likely.
-Yes, the use of technology can affect sleep over time, but technology can also be the effect of sleep problems.
-People who have trouble sleeping can later increase their use of technology.
+A bidirectional relationship between technology and sleep is also likely.
+Yes, technology use can affect sleep over time, but technology can also be the effect of sleep problems.
+People who have trouble sleeping may subsequently increase their use of technology.

 A summary, at the moment, is lapidary: